eorigbo/coding-interview-prep/README.md

 ----------------------------
 ### 5. Trees and Graphs
-Solutions to trees and graphs questions can be found in the package **com.problems.interviewcake.code.trees_graphs**.
+Solutions to trees and graphs questions can be found in the package **com.problems.interviewcake.code.ch5_trees_graphs**.
 Test cases can be found in the package **com.problems.interviewcake.test.trees_graphs**.
 Test cases share the same name as the solution files, with Test added at the end.
 Trees and graphs questions in my repo include:

 **1\.
 Super Balanced Binary Tree:** Write a function to check if a binary tree is 'super-balanced', meaning that the difference in depths between any two leaf nodes is no greater than one.